Iron Bitch is an expression of grief.

 --for my ex-partners.
 Not only did they not support me, but held a meeting where five people knew I was on the agenda.
 The sixth was me.
 The phrases I liked best were: "We are concerned about you." and "We want you to succeed?"
 I had a tight clamp on my temper, though they could probably see my gritted teeth, but my thought was: "Success by whose definition?"
 If you think that my definition of success matches that of the corporation, you have lost your minds.
 I did not say that and I did not lose me temper.
 I went for a ten minute walk and then saw the afternoon patients.
 The good part was when my son asked, "It was five against one, mom?"
 "Yes," I said.
 "Well," he said, "They didn't have enough people, did they?"

 --for my career.
 I researched women doctors in medical school.
 Male doctors made more.
 One basic reason is that 95% of male doctors had a non-working spouse (housewife).
-95% of married female doctors were married to someone with a career and often to another doctor.
+95% of male doctors were married and only 50% of female doctors.
+95% of married female doctors were married to someone with a career and half to another doctor.
 Guess who did the second shift and guess who stayed home or worked part time if they had children?
 The authors said that the groups were so different that it was hard to sort out how much discrimination was present.
 We asked one of the two women doctor faculty to come talk to our Women in Medicine Group in medical school.
 The obstetrician said, entirely seriously, "If you want to have a serious career as a physician and you are female, you should not have children."
 She didn't.
 I didn't think to ask if male doctors should have children.
 I did ask whether one could have children if one had a househusband.
 She said that no male ego could stand up to that.

 --for the evil that walks the world.
 Discrimination in all forms.
 I think that one of the most subtle evils is "good people".
 People who have decided that they are good don't admit to their shadow side.
 They have to put evil outside them.
 The United States thinks collectively that it is the "good guys" and therefore has to always have some "bad guys".
 We are casting a terrible shadow upon the world and acting it out in wars.